 You can find out about their specialisations and how well they fit your research interests on our department websites:

 Collaborative Doctoral Awards (CDA)

-Find out more about CDAs on the Midlands4 Cities website.
+Find out more about the other CDAs on the Midlands4 Cities website.

 Step 2: Apply to research at the University of Nottingham

 You must do this before you apply for M4C funding as you need your University Applicant ID to submit your M4C form.

 Our postgraduate study pages give full details on the application process including key dates, eligibility criteria and help to write your research proposal.

 How to apply to research at Nottingham